 If your dog has trouble digesting bones, there might be larger health issues involved.
 Just as many large dog breeds can have issues or even die from eating regular grain-based dog kibble (causing bloat), you would not ban all dog food using grain (the vast majority on the market).

 Bones created for dog treats from reputable sources are one of the most natural beneficial things you can provide most dogs.

 Always supervise your dog eating or eating dog treats or bones the first few times to see how well they cope with eating a new treat.

 I have witnessed far more dogs having jaw and teeth issues (having the majority of them extracted at vets well before old age) because of lack of chewing of bones and harder treats that they would naturally get in the wild than I have heard about any large properly dried bones causing problems.

-The vast majority of dog today are given very soft dog food, with unnaturally boosted flavoring to increase palatability – leading to obesity when the dog’s default cut off mechanism is tricked.
+The vast majority of dog today is given very soft dog food, with unnaturally boosted flavouring to increase palatability – leading to obesity when the dog’s default cut off mechanism is tricked.

 Contrary to any grain-based dog food manufacturers claims, pellets and kibble do not brush teeth or strengthen gums, they instead lead to weak gums and tooth decay.

 As any food article ever is written seems to have to say by way of disclaimer, if you are unsure about any food or dog treat, make up your own mind or consult your dog treat (or vet) professional.